lazear/sage/README.md

 <img src="figures/chimera_27525.png" width="800">

-### Sage includes built-in model for FDR refinement and PEP calculation
+### Sage includes built-in models for FDR refinement and posterior error probability calculation

 - Hand-rolled, 100% pure Rust implementations of Linear Discriminant Analysis and KDE-mixture models for refinement of false discovery rates
 - Both models demonstrate 1:1 results with scikit-learn, but have increased performance